Van Duyne to Newsmax: Democrats Put Illegals First in Funding Fight

-Rep. Beth Van Duyne, R-Texas, said on Newsmax Saturday that Democrats have made clear that illegal immigrants are their top priority as a partisan standoff over Department of Homeland Security funding left the government shutdown in place.
+Rep. Beth Van Duyne, R-Texas, told Newsmax on Saturday that Democrats have made clear that illegal aliens are their top priority as a partisan standoff over Department of Homeland Security funding left the government shutdown in place.

 In an interview on "Saturday Report," Van Duyne said the House passed a measure the previous night to fund all of Homeland Security for eight weeks, including Immigration and Customs Enforcement and Customs and Border Protection.